modxcms/mab-recommendations/proposed/low-battery.md

 along with any other considerable opportunities discovered when auditing and profiling CPU&nbsp;conservation.

-## 😵 Suspended Mode
+## 😵 Fasting Mode
 When critically low battery levels are detected components respond by entering a sleepy and lazily loaded state.
-For example, if the page was rendered prior to entering suspended mode, the component will switch from glutenous or polite mode to a suspended mode by ceasing to spend non&ndash;critical CPU cycles.
+For example, if the page was rendered prior to entering suspended mode, the component will switch from glutenous or modest mode to a suspended mode by ceasing to spend non&ndash;critical CPU cycles.
 A component in suspended mode does not hit the API or update the view unless it absolutely must.
-If the component is born suspended the component itself should be lazily loaded by progressively enhancing it from a static placeholder HTML&nbsp;element.
-Once lazy loaded, the component responds to the current power level by launching in either polite or glutenous&nbsp;mode.
+If the component is born suspended the component should be lazily loaded by progressively enhancing it from a HTML&nbsp;element.
+Once lazy loaded, the component responds to the current power level by launching in either modest or glutenous&nbsp;mode.